- WHAT IS A COMMUNITY FOUNDATION?

 A DAF is a giving vehicle that provides you with immediate tax benefits & allows you to support your charities of choice through grant recommendations on your own timetable.
 Watch this video to learn more.

 WHAT IS AN ENDOWMENT?

 An endowment is a financial resource, in the form of a donation to be used as an investment, which generates an annual return based on the principal of its assets (cash, stock, property, will, insurance, etc).
 Watch this video to learn more.

-A giving circle is a form of philanthropy where groups of individuals donate their own money or time to a pooled fund, deciding together where to give these away to a nonprofit or community project.
+A giving circle is a form of philanthropy where groups of individuals donate their own money & time to a pooled fund, deciding together which nonprofit or community project to fund.
 In doing so, the Giving Circle seeks to increase their awareness of and engagement in the issues covered by the charity.
-The Incubator focused on how to provide support and structure to groups of family or friends who want to start Giving Circles.
+You can learn more about Giving Circles on our site.

 You’ll receive individualized care & attention with your philanthropic goals.
 We understand the sanctity of religiously mandated almsgiving & want to help you create an impact.
 Our ethos is to create positive fundraising experiences.
 Based on the charities you support, we will provide you with a grading system & an annual, semi-annual or quarterly update (your preference).